instancio/instancio/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature for this project
+about: Suggest a new feature
 title: ''
 labels: 'type: enhancement'
-assignees: 'armandino'

 ---

 ### Feature description